Isola Polvese

-Isola Polvese or Polvese Island is an island located in the southeastern part of Lake Trasimeno, together with Isola Maggiore and Isola Minore in the Umbria region of Italy.
-It is the largest of three islands in the lake, with an area of approximately 70 hectares (173 acres).
-The island belongs to the Province of Perugia and is known as a Scientific-Didactic Park, which is part of the Trasimeno Regional Park.
-The island is administrated by Castiglione del Lago.
+Isola Polvese or Polvese Island is an island located in the southeastern part of Lake Trasimeno, in the Umbria region of Italy.
+Together with Isola Maggiore and Isola Minore, it is one of the three islands in the lake, and the largest of them, with an area of about 70 ha.

+According to the 2021 Italian census, the island had no permanent residents.
+Today it exists primarily as a protected natural area within the Trasimeno Regional Park, administratively part of the municipality of Castiglione del Lago and owned by the Province of Perugia.